TaohidHossain/b5-a1/README.md

 const obj = { name: "John", age: 30 }; // type of obj is { name: string, age: number }
 ```

-## Benefits of Type Inference
+## :mag: Benefits of Type Inference
 - Faster development
 - Improve readability
 - Less boilerplate code

-But typescript is dumb like git(Very powerfull but dumb).
-Sometimes typeScript will get confues and will infer a type as any.
+But typescript is dumb like git (very powerfull but dumb).
+Sometimes typescript will get confues and will infer a type as any.
 One posible situation is given below.
 ```
 class Animal {...}
 class Tiger extetends Animal {...}